ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_253.png)](gray_253.png)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> The above would suffer from 'quantization' effects for a ImageMagick compiled at a 'Q8' [Quality Level](../basics/#quality).
+> The above would suffer from 'quantization' effects for an ImageMagick installation compiled at a 'Q8' [Quality Level](../basics/#quality).
 > That is because the results of the "`-evaluate`" will be saved into a small 8 bit integer, used for image values.
 > Only later are those values added together with the resulting loss of accuracy.
 >